dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 }
 ~~~

-In the example above, the provenance-signature leaf is represented using its assigned SID (3162).
+In the example above, the provenance-signature leaf is represented using the proposed assigned SID (3162).
 The representation of this leaf is the same whether it is added via the first enclosing method (as a direct augmentation of the interfaces container) or via the fourth enclosing method (as an annotation using the yp-provenance-metadata module).
-The only difference between these methods is the semantic context and location of the leaf within the YANG data: in the first method it is part of the root container structure, while in the fourth method it is included as metadata in the @ annotation object.
+The only difference between these two methods is the semantic context and location of the leaf within the YANG data: in the first method it is part of the root container structure, while in the fourth method it is included as metadata in the @ annotation object.
 From the perspective of CBOR representation, SIDs are identical in both methods.

-Note to the RFC Editor: Replace the illustrative SID values with the final values allocated by IANA according to {{RFC9595}}.
+NOTE TO THE RFC EDITOR: Replace the illustrative SID values with the final values allocated by IANA according to {{RFC9595}}.

 # Appendix B. Provisional YANG SID File (.sid) for `ietf-yang-provenance`
 {:numbered="false"}